valesalmon/Labnotebook_Salmon/_posts/2024-04-12-PocID_COTS_RAPID.md

 - [4°C infinity]

 ## PCR Gel protocol
-prepared a 1.5% gel by mixing 150ml of 1xTAE + 2.25g Agarose, melted gel  in the microwave and let cool and added 5µl Gelgreen and let harden.
-Ran gel at 66V 100mA for 40 minutes in 1x TAE.
+DNA was assessed with a 1.5% agarose gel in 1x TAE buffer (2.25g agarose in 150ml of 1X TAE, Tris base, acetic acid and EDTA) run at for 40 mins at 66 V and stained with Biotium GelGreen Nucleic Acid Gel Stain (10,000X in Water Fisher Cat NC9728313).

 ### Gel Samples
 ### Gel Results